gebn/Brush/README.md

 }
 ```

 The `Account` class represents a Pastebin account.
-It can be created from a set of credentials as above, or directly from a user session key.
-Once you have create an account object, you simply need to call `setOwner()` on the draft passing it as the only argument.
-When the draft is pasted, Brush will make sure the draft is associated with the specified account.
+At the lowest level, it manages a user session key, which has to be provided when doing operations affecting a particular account.
+An instance can be created in two ways:

+ 1. Via a set of credentials, as above.
+Brush will make an HTTP request to Pastebin when a user key is first needed, and cache it for the rest of execution.
+ 2. Directly by passing a session key string as the only argument to `Account`'s constructor.
+This saves a request, and is the recommended way of using the class if you always want to work with the same account.

 ### Retrieve an account's pastes

-Retrieving an account's pastes is easy:
+Retrieving pastes belonging to an account is easy:

 ``` php
 require 'Brush.php';